anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 A more refined approach is to leverage a CNN that is already pre-trained on a large dataset.
 Such a network would have already learned features that are useful for most computer vision problems.
 Leveraging such features would allow us to reach a higher accuracy in a faster manner.

-For this workshop, we will use the VGG16 architecture.
+For this workshop, we will use the VGG16 CNN model.
 Because its dataset contains several "cat" classes and many "dog" classes among its total of 1000 classes, this model will already have learned features that are relevant to our classification problem.

 #### 7.1 Set up backend and Import libraries